Nadil97/java_inteview_practice_question/README.md

 Bonus points for adding `null` check in the method and using `StringBuilder` for appending the characters.
 Note that the indexing in Java starts from 0, so you need to start at `chars.length - 1` in the `for ` loop.

+## 08. Write a Java program to check if the given number is a prime number

+The `PrimeNumberCheck` class contains a `main` method that invokes the `isPrime` method, passing in two integers, `19` and `49`.
+The `isPrime` method takes an integer as its argument and returns a boolean value indicating whether the integer is a prime number or not.

+The `isPrime` method first checks whether the input integer is equal to 0 or 1, and if it is, it returns false because these numbers are not considered prime.
+Next, it checks whether the input integer is equal to 2, which is the only even prime number, and if it is, it returns `true.`

+If the input integer is not 0, 1, or 2, the isPrime method enters a loop that iterates from 2 to the integer divided by 2.
+During each iteration, it checks whether the integer is divisible by the loop variable, and if it is, it returns `false` because the integer is not a prime number.
+If none of the loop iterations return false, the method returns true, indicating that the input integer is a prime number.

+Overall, this code provides a simple and efficient algorithm to determine whether an integer is a prime number or not.